 Admissions

+We are delighted that you are considering applying for a place at Marton Manor Primary School.
 Most children start school full-time in the September after their fourth birthday.
 This means they will turn 5 during their first school year.
-If you would like your child to attend Marton Manor you must apply to a school place.
+Applications for places at Marton Manor Primary School will be made in accordance with the LA’s co-ordinated admission arrangements.
+If you would like your child to attend Marton Manor Primary School you must apply for a school place.
+(Please note that a place in the nursery does not ensure your child a place in school).

-Marton Manor Primary School is part of the James Cook Learning Trust.
-The Trust has decided to follow the Local Authority’s (Middlesbrough Council) Admissions Policy and is part of the Coordinated Admissions Scheme.
+Marton Manor Primary School is part of the Lingfield Education Trust.
+The Trust has decided to follow Middlesbrough Council’s Admissions Policy and is part of the Coordinated Admissions Scheme.

-Further information about the admissions process and how to apply for a school place can be found at https://www.middlesbrough.gov.uk/schools-and-education/school-admissions and in the school’s Admissions Policy.
+Further information about the admissions process and how to apply for a school place can be found at https://www.middlesbrough.gov.uk/schools-and-education/school-admissions and in the Trust’s Admissions Policy https://lingfieldeducationtrust.com/governance-policy/trust-policies (for admissions in September 2025 and September 2026).

 If you want to discuss or apply for a mid-year transfer, please contact the Middlesbrough Council’s School Admissions Team (see https://www.middlesbrough.gov.uk/schools-and-education/school-admissions/school-transfers) for an application form.
 You may also contact the school to enquire about the availability of place.